Mrs. Caroll-Ann

 to computers and other media.

-It is forbidden to bring the following items into the library:
+It is forbidden to bring food or drinks into the Library.

 Any student wishing to borrow items from the library must have a